levrone1987/PulseSpotter/README.md

 ## Usage

-To use Insightfinder, run the following command:
+To use PulseSpotter, run the following command:

 ```bash
 tbd